No fault divorce under fire in Virginia

 A divorce in a no-fault state can have a particular set of laws you might not be familiar with.
 To combat these complexities, obtain expert legal help in this area before you proceed with a dissolution of your marriage.

-The attorneys at Hale Ball can also assist with other needed changes that come with divorce (including name change).
+The attorneys at HALE BALL MURPHY, PLC can also assist with other needed changes that come with divorce (including name change).
 Contact our experienced divorce attorneys today for legal assistance.

 Source: The Washington Times, "CROUSE: No-fault divorce hits children hardest" Janice Shaw Crouse, Sep.
 17, 2013